Bangkok is a city full of colours. It is a haven for everyone.

 Siam Niramit, Bangkok

-The show as such begins at 8pm but right from 7pm there are cultural activities happening in the open ground.
+The show begins at 8 pm, but right from 7 pm, cultural activities are happening in the open ground.
 It also has shops and other activities to indulge in.
-In case you want to squeeze in some shopping time at Prathunam Market or Central World shopping mall between Jim Thompson house and Siam Niramit show you can do that.
+If you want to squeeze in some shopping time at Prathunam Market or Central World shopping mall between Jim Thompson house and Siam Niramit show, you can do that.

-There are many acts, some depicts the way of life across Thailand, the different dance forms, the different Thai beliefs.
+There are many acts, and some depict life across Thailand, the different dance forms, the different Thai beliefs.
 It is fun to watch.
-Performers are seen flying in the air, it rains on the stage suddenly, it is visually very very stunning.
-I would say if you want to know about Thailand or you are going to go around Thailand then this is a must watch cultural show.
+Performers are seen flying in the air, and it rains on the stage suddenly.
+It is visually very, very stunning.
+If you want to know about Thailand or are going to go around Thailand, then this is a must-watch cultural show.

 There are many seating options and the ticket price starts from 1500bhat.
 But it is totally worth it.

-It would be 10pm by the time you head out of Siam Niramit Show.
+It would be 10 pm by the time you head out of the Siam Niramit Show.

 Khao San Road

-There is so much food to eat and music is all the way down the road.
-From banana crepe, durian fruit, padthai to grilled pork balls and insects everything is available on this road.
-There are some really hep bars for the crowd with money, there are bars for people with not so much budget or you need not even sit in those restaurants, you can just keep walking up and down the road eating stuff.
+There is so much food to eat, and music is down the road.
+Everything is available on this road, from banana crepe, durian fruit, pad Thai to grilled pork balls and insects.
+There are some hep bars for the crowd with money, there are bars for people with not so much budget, or you need not even sit in those restaurants.
+You can keep walking up and down the road eating stuff.

 After this tiring day, get yourself a foot massage here :) And that is one day in Thailand.
 Happy Traveling.